sanhu88/Udacity-Bertelsmann-Scholarship-2019_Cloud-Track/Part3-infrastructure-as-code.md

 - Here is the [Wikipedia page](https://en.wikipedia.org/wiki/Imperative_programming) describing the differences between the two.
 - Here is a [Stack Overflow](https://stackoverflow.com/questions/17826380/what-is-difference-between-functional-and-imperative-programming-languages) thread describing imperative languages.

+## CloudFormation Script

+#### YAML and JSON

+- YAML and JSON file formats are both supported in CloudFormation, but YAML is the industry preferred version that’s used for AWS and other cloud providers (Azure, Google Cloud Platform).
+- An important note about YAML files: the whitespace indentation matters!
+We recommend that you use **four white spaces for each indentation**.（四个空格作为一个缩进）

+#### Glossary in CloudFormation scripts

+**Name**: A name you want to give to the resource (does this have to be unique across all resource types?)
+**Type**: Specifies the actual hardware resource that you’re deploying.
+**Properties**: Specifies configuration options for your resource.
+Think of these as all the drop down menus and checkbox options that you would see in the AWS console if you were to request the resource manually.
+**Stack**: A stack is a group of resources.
+These are the resources that you want to deploy, and that are specified in the YAML file.

+#### Best practices

+**Coding best practice:** Create separate files to organize your code.
+You can either create separate files for similar resources, or create files for each developer who uses those resources.

+#### Documentation for CloudFormation syntax

+You don't need to memorize the code that you need for each resource.
+You can find sample code in the [documentation for CloudFormation](https://docs.aws.amazon.com/index.html) for examples of how to write your CloudFormation scripts.

+习题：

+If you have a team of database, operations and networking experts, you would split your CloudFormation script into several files based on:

+Type of resource

+You'd have a file for network resources, another for database resources, and so on.
+This allows each expert to work on, and become familiar with, their resources and leverage their already-existing knowledge.